Dolly Darling

 Dolly Darling is a Pakistani sitcom series produced by Abdullah Kadwani and Asad Qureshi under 7th Sky Entertainment.
 It features Nadia Khan, Aijaz Aslam, Uroosa Siddiqui, and Ali Rizvi in pivotal roles.

 Synopsis

 Dolly Darling revolves around Dolly, a drama queen and an extrovert woman who lives with her husband who is an ad director but is completely different in nature.
 Dolly's extravagant and bubbling personality bothers her husband all the time and he keeps on finding ways to avoid her.
 Dolly, being obsessively in love with her husband, makes him uncomfortable in certain situations.
-While every time Dolly goes an extra mile to get her husband's attention and love somehow she fails to make an impression on him.
-Dolly eventually makes a plan to become a real-life heroine, Dolly Darling, for her husband to win him over.
+Every time Dolly goes an extra mile to get her husband's attention and love, she fails to make an impression on him for one reason or another.
+Dolly eventually makes a plan to become a real-life heroine, Dolly Darling, to win over her husband.